 - Verbal such as “What do you want?”

 Fading is when you begin to plan how to fade out the prompting.
 This is done so they the #child can become more independent.

-So for example, during the beginning stages of the program implementation the #therapist prompts more frequently.
-While over time, the therapist prompts less and less as the child understands more. ?
+For example, during the beginning stages of the program implementation the #therapist prompts more frequently.
+While over time, the therapist prompts less and less as the child understands more.

 For example, a therapist might want to teach the #skill of “getting ready for school”.